-13 Delicious Green Foods for Your Health
+13 Great Tasting Green Foods

 It’s a smart idea to make a rainbow of your diet, but you may want to focus on the color “green”.
 These 13 foods are not only delicious, but full of vitamins and nutrients.
 It doesn’t matter if it’s a fruit or a vegetable, these foods pack flavor with nutrients, and should be high on your list of foods to eat.
 They not only taste great but they are a powerhouse when it comes to your health.
 Try working these foods in to your diet!

 As a general guideline, eating the colors of the rainbow is encouraged to lessen the likelihood of nutritional deficiencies and maximizing health.
 Additionally, incorporating plant-based foods is shown to benefit the body by offering fiber and essential nutrients while naturally keeping calories balanced.
 And with plant-products commonly appearing in shades of green, this list of green food can truly benefit the body!

 If tired of standard salad greens and desiring a unique taste, arugula is just the candidate!
 This cruciferous green is low in calories while providing extensive nutrients, including vitamin K, vitamin A, folate, and calcium.
 The nutritional totality of arugula may have strong roles in heart, bone, and eye health, as well as weight loss and maintenance.

 Though asparagus comes in other shades of color, green asparagus is most common across American supermarkets.
 And since it is available all year-round, its use can be enjoyed throughout all seasons.
 Whether consumed roasted by itself or incorporated into dishes, asparagus boasts fiber and valuable nutrients, such as vitamins A, C, E, K along with folate, iron, and copper.
 Find out more information on storing and cooking asparagus here.